Vicente Guerrero: Insurgent

-Hoping to extinguish the rebellion, the royal government sent Agustín de Iturbide against Guerrero's forces.
+On 16 November 1820, after being appointed commander of the royal forces in Southern Mexico, Agustín de Iturbide was sent against Guerrero's forces.
 Guerrero was victorious against Iturbide, who realized that there was a military stalemate.
 Guerrero appealed to Iturbide to abandon his royalist loyalty and to join the fight for independence.
 Events in Spain had changed in 1820, with Spanish liberals ousting Ferdinand VII and imposing the liberal constitution of 1812 that the king had repudiated.
 Conservatives in Mexico, including the Catholic hierarchy, began to conclude that continued allegiance to Spain would undermine their position and opted for independence to maintain their control.
 Guerrero's appeal to join the forces for independence was successful.
 Guerrero and Iturbide allied under the Plan de Iguala and their forces merged as the Army of the Three Guarantees.

 The Plan of Iguala proclaimed independence, called for a constitutional monarchy and the continued place of the Roman Catholic Church, and abolished the formal casta system of racial classification.
+While Iturbide, in writing the Plan of Iguala, did not include mulattos and blacks in receiving rights, Guerrero advocated for all people in Mexico to receive equal protections under the law without regards to race and refused to agree to any alternative.
 Clause 12 was incorporated into the plan: "All inhabitants... without distinction of their European, African or Indian origins are citizens... with full freedom to pursue their livelihoods according to their merits and virtues."
-The Army of the Three Guarantees marched triumphantly into Mexico City on September 27, 1821.
+The Army of the Three Guarantees marched triumphantly into Mexico City on 27 September 1821.

 Iturbide was proclaimed Emperor of Mexico by Congress.
 In January 1823, Guerrero, along with Nicolás Bravo, rebelled against Iturbide, returning to southern Mexico to raise rebellion, according to some assessments because their careers had been blocked by the emperor.
 Their stated objectives were to restore the Constituent Congress.
-Guerrero and Bravo were defeated by Iturbide's forces at Almolongo, now in the State of Guerrero, less than a month later.
+Guerrero and Bravo were defeated by Iturbide's forces at Almolongo, now in the state of Guerrero, less than a month later.
 When Iturbide's imperial government collapsed in 1823, Guerrero was named one of Constituent Congress's ruling triumvirate.